VictorSyntez/governance/docs/gf_controlled/governing_body_policies.md

 ## Governing Body Policies

-This is a Controlled Document of the Bedrock Governance Framework was approved by the Canadian Credential Network Board of Directors.
+This is a Controlled Document of the Canacred Governance Framework will be approved by the Canadian Credential Network Board of Directors.

 | Document Name | Canadian Credential Network Governing Body Policies |
 | --- | --- |